-<aside> <img src="/icons/info-alternate_purple.svg" alt="/icons/info-alternate_purple.svg" width="40px" />
+<aside> <img src="/icons/view_purple.svg" alt="/icons/view_purple.svg" width="40px" />

 This series will examine four distinct ways whereby the Other becomes a decisive philosophical event: as presence, as plurality, as ethical asymmetry, and as structural difference.